eourcs/travel-visualization/README.txt

 of waypoints with new lines delimiting each location.
 The first location in this file will used as the starting and ending point.

-run(exact, blueearth)
-Parameters:
-'exact' : Whether the traveling salesman algorithm used provides an exact solution.
-If used, it will be slower than using the algorithm that generates an approximate solution.
-'blueearth' : Whether the background image used in the plot uses the NASA "Blue Earth" satellite image.

 Using (Python Libraries):
 Matplotlib
 Basemap